JohnnyBizzel/music-artists-stats/README.md

 # Music Artists Statistics

-An app in Python showing basic statistics about an artist's song lyrics.
+An app in Python showing the average length of an artist's song lyrics.

 To install: